More about tearing

 Grade 1: Superficial tears in the lining of the vagina or labia.
 Most women who give birth experience grade 1 tear.
 These often heal quickly without causing long-term issues.
 Some minor tears can heal without the need for stitches.

 Grade 2: In a grade 2 tear, the pelvic floor muscles are damaged.
 About eight out of ten first-time mothers experience a grade-2 tear when they give birth.
 A grade 2 tear always needs stitches to heal properly.
 Episiotomy: When the baby's head is protruding, an episiotomy cut is sometimes necessary, which is a cut in the perineum.
 This may be the case if the baby needs to be delivered quickly due to distress or to avoid a grade 3 or 4 tear.
-The episiotomy cut is carried out by a doctor or midwife and you will be given an anesthetic beforehand.
+The episiotomy cut is carried out by a doctor and you will be given an anesthetic beforehand.
 This type of cut always cuts through the pelvic floor muscles.

 Grade 3 and 4: A grade 3 or 4 tear means that the sphincter muscle is damaged.
 The lining of the intestine may also have broken.
 In 2017, a total of approximately 2.9% of all women who gave birth vaginally experienced a sphincter injury.
 5.4% of these injuries were first-time births and 1.3% were repeated births.
 It is more common to experience a sphincter injury if a ventouse is used.
 Grade 3 and 4 tears are usually treated in a surgical ward by a doctor and you will have a follow-up appointment at the clinic where you gave birth.